 4. Sodium hydroxide

-Lastly, a solution of caustic soda or sodium hydroxide (NaOH) cites as being able to dissolve PLA completely.
+Lastly, a solution of caustic soda or sodium hydroxide (NaOH) is cited as being able to dissolve PLA completely.
 This material has a significant effect in dissolving PLA supports used in an ABS print.
 The very high pH in a caustic soda solution encourages the chemical reaction of PLA with NaOH.

 As with the other compounds in this list, NaOH is a hazardous material that can irritate the skin, eyes, and respiratory system.